+What is a tow float and why do you need one?
 In recent times, tow floats have become an essential bit of kit for outdoor swimmers.
-Indeed, with the easing of lockdown, they are mandatory at many open water swimming venues.
-And when we return to events, they are also required for some races.
+They are mandatory at many open water swimming venues and are also required for some races.

 The basic premise of a tow float is to increase your visibility in the water.
 They are not designed to be lifesaving aids, although they will support your weight if you need to stop for a rest on your swim.